mohamadreza-jafaei/Persian-Question-Answering-System/README.md

 The input of this project is a question, and the exact answer to that question is found and returned through the following steps:

-1- Finding the document related to the user's question
+1- Finding the document(s) related to the user's question

-2- Finding the paragraph related to the user's question
+2- Finding the paragraph(s) related to the user's question

 3- Finding the exact answer from the selected paragraph using Machine Reading Comprehension